 Q: Can my class come on a regular basis?

-Another option is to bring your class in once for an initial “mini-orientation.”
-Then you could assign specific programs or exercises as homework, and students would then come to the lab on their own time and complete these assignments.
+You will need to schedule an initial orientation for your class to learn how to use the Lab.
+You may then assign specific programs or exercises as homework, and students would then come to the lab on their own time and complete these assignments.